Hippodamia moesta

 Hippodamia moesta, the sorrowful lady beetle, is a species of lady beetle in the family Coccinellidae.
-It is found in North America.
+It is found in North America, where it has been recorded from British Columbia, California, Washington, Oregon, Colorado, Idaho and Montana.

+Description

+Adults reach a length of about 6-7.5 mm.
+The pronotum sometimes has pale spots and the elytron is normally black with a pale spot on the margin.

 Subspecies

 These three subspecies belong to the species Hippodamia moesta: